 Monica Lewinsky Biography

 Monica Lewinsky was a recent college graduate when she took a position as an intern in the White House in 1995.
-The news broke in January of 1998 that Linda Tripp, a former co-worker, had Lewinsky on tape talking about an illicit affair between Lewinsky and President Clinton.
+A few years later, in January of 1998, news broke that Linda Tripp, a former co-worker, had Lewinsky on tape talking about an illicit affair between Lewinsky and President Clinton.
 Eventually Lewinsky was granted immunity from prosecution in exchange for detailed testimony of her liaisons with Clinton, who, in public and under oath, had denied any sexual relationship.

-Lewinsky graduated from Lewis and Clark College in Portland, Oregon in 1995… She received a Masters degree from the London School of Economics in 2006.
-A news release from Lewinsky’s publicist said that the LSE degree was in Social Psychology and that her thesis was titled “In Search of the Impartial Juror: An exploration of the third person effect and pre-trial publicity"...
-Lewinsky’s case is sometimes compared to the sadder tale of another Washington intern, the late Chandra Levy.
+Monica Lewinsky graduated from Lewis and Clark College in Portland, Oregon in 1995… She received a Masters degree from the London School of Economics in 2006.
+A news release from Lewinsky’s publicist said that the LSE degree was in Social Psychology and that her thesis was titled “In Search of the Impartial Juror: An exploration of the third person effect and pre-trial publicity”… Monica Lewinsky’s case is sometimes compared to the sadder tale of another Washington intern, the late Chandra Levy.